 What’s your favourite part of being a travel agent?

-Do you believe more people will use travel advisors after covid-19?
+Do you believe more people will use travel advisors since the pandemic?

 What’s your biggest piece of advice for travel advisors right now?